helmwave/docs/docs/yaml.md

 ### createnamespace

-> if `true` Helmwave will create namespace for release.
+> if `true` Helmwave will create the release namespace if not present